Find Affordable College Courses

 Statesboro, GA

-Georgia Southern University did quite well in this year’s ranking of the best value schools for mechanical engineering students.
-It came in at #6 on the list.
-GaSou is a very large public school located in the town of Statesboro.
+Georgia Southern University landed the #6 spot in the 2023 rankings for the best value mechanical engineering programs.
+GaSou is a very large public school located in the distant town of Statesboro.

 GaSou undergraduate students pay an average of $17,539 in tuition and fees each year.
 ME majors at GaSou take out an average of $25,125 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $235.